 Stair was a Lowlander and despised Highlanders.
 He considered them to be rebellious savages.
-News reached him of Breadalbane’s double dealing and determined that he would make an example of one of the rebel clans.
+News reached him of Breadalbane’s double-dealing and he was determined to make an example of one of the rebel clans.

-He sent government troops to Fort William long before the deadline was met, in anticipation that one of the Chieftans would default.
+He sent government troops to Fort William long before the deadline was reached, in anticipation that one of the Chieftans would default.

 An Unfortunate Series of events at Glencoe

-At last, the Campbell returned and accepted MacIain’s signature.
+Eventually, the Campbell sheriff returned and accepted MacIain’s signature.
 MacIain returned to Glencoe, thinking that danger had been averted.
-His problems were only about to begin.
+However, his problems were only about to begin.

 A packet with the signatures arrived in Edinburgh in mid- January.
-The Privy council decided to remove MacIain’s name from the list of signatories.
-When Dalrymple received word that his name had been removed from the list due to a ‘technical fault’, Dalrymple was gleeful.
+The Privy council decided to remove MacIain’s name from the list of signatories due to a ‘technical fault’.
+Lord Avocate Dalrymple was gleeful!
 He had found his example.
 He wrote: ‘just now my Lord Argyll tells me that Glencoe hath not taken the oath, at which I rejoice.’
 Several other chiefs had not come in to sign the oath, but they were too powerful, and Dalrymple dared not move against them, for fear of causing a massive Highland uprising.
-The Master of Staoir decided to take punitive action against one small clan: the MacIains!
+The Master of Stair decided to take punitive action against one small clan: the MacIains!
 He said that this was the proper season to maul them.

 Massacre at Glencoe

-On the night of the 12th an order was sent from Duncanson to Glenlyon:
+On the night of the 12th an order was sent from Major Duncanson to Glenlyon:

 “You are hereby ordered to fall upon the rebels, the MacDonalds of Glencoe and put all to the sword under seventy.
 You are to have special care that the old fox and his sons do upon no account escape your hands.”

-The exact time for the killing to begin was given: 5am, some two hours before Duncanson and Hamilton were to arrive, thus insuring that the dirty work would be done by a Campbell.
+The exact time for the killing to begin was given: 5 am, some two hours before Duncanson and Hamilton were to arrive, thus ensuring that the dirty work would be done by a Campbell.